Knowing the 7 Ps marketing mix and understanding how to use them

 Social media marketing can help you to create potential customers from younger generations.
 Meanwhile, paying for radio space may help you reach people from older generations.
 From there, you can see which methods of marketing work best, which demographics respond in what ways, and decide how you should continue moving forward.

 Depending on your budget and team size, it may help to reach out to agencies to get a unique spin on how you approach marketing.
 Having an experienced team there to help produce a strong, effective campaign can really help take the weight from off your shoulders.
-You may have an internal team who can handle the marketing front, but even then, contacting agencies can help you to consider new avenues not previously thought of.
+You may have an internal team who can handle the marketing front.
+Even then, contacting agencies can help you to consider new avenues not previously thought of.

 Your promotional messaging is essential.
 Getting the key information and guiding principles of your products and brand to be conveyed efficiently to target audiences.
 Avoiding misconceptions between yourself and your customer base can help to avoid confusion and disappointment.
 Thus improving the customer experience.